Packaging and Recycling

 By 2025, our goal is to recycle guest packaging in 100% of McDonald’s restaurants.
 We understand that recycling infrastructure, regulations and consumer behaviors vary from city to city and country to country, but we plan to be part of the solution and help influence powerful change.

-Currently, we recycle guest packaging in an estimated 10% of McDonald’s restaurants around the world.
+As of 2018, we recycle guest packaging in an estimated 10% of McDonald’s restaurants around the world.

 In some markets, McDonald’s restaurants offer customer-facing recycling, such as sorting bins, or collect guest waste and sort it for recycling behind the counter.